AdobeDocs/experience-manager-65.en/help/sites-developing/sling-resource-merger.md

 >[!CAUTION]
 >
 >The Sling Resource Merger and related methods can only be used with [Granite](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/granite-ui/api/index.html).
-This also means that it is only appropriate for the stndard, touch-enabled UI; in particular overrides defined in this manner are only applicable for the touch-enabled dialog of a component.
+This also means that it is only appropriate for the standard, touch-enabled UI; in particular overrides defined in this manner are only applicable for the touch-enabled dialog of a component.
 >
 >Overlays/overrides for other areas (including other aspects of a touch-enabled component or the classic UI) involve copying the appropriate node and structure from the original to where the customization will be defined.